Questions to Ask Divorce Lawyers in NJ Before Hiring

 Any divorce is a stressful episode, but if matters are particularly complicated and attorneys need to be involved beyond the basic legal process, it can quickly become an ordeal.
 A good divorce lawyer will help ensure you get a satisfactory outcome while shielding you from much of the strain.
 Here are some questions you should be asking divorce lawyers in NJ before hiring them, to ensure proceedings go as smoothly and successfully as possible.What's the Practice's Divorce Experience?

 Many law firms describe themselves as family law specialists, and these should be a starting point for finding a good NJ divorce lawyer.
 However, there are many sub-specialisms of family law, from custody to alimony, and the attorney you need will depend on the particulars of your situation.
-Before hiring, arrange a free consultation where you can discuss your situation, and find out if your lawyer has the relevant experience.What's the Plan?
+Before hiring, arrange a free 30 minute in office consultation where you can discuss your situation, and find out if your lawyer has the relevant experience.What's the Plan?

 After the initial interview, you should be provided with an outline of how the attorney plans to proceed, and of what will be required from you going forward.
 You should also be given a range of likely outcomes to the case, including the best- and worst-case scenarios you can expect, as well as an estimate of how long proceedings may take.
 While there are too many variables at play in any case to give a guarantee of a favorable outcome, a good attorney should be able to advance an honest and realistic assessment without undue salesmanship.Who Else Will Work on the Case?